developwithpassion/arrays_js/docs.md

 ## each

-This function is used to iterate over every element in an array
+This function is used to iterate and perform an action over every element in an array

 ### Parameters